tergll/smart_highlight/README.md

 ```

 2. **Enable Developer Mode:**  Turn on the "Developer mode" toggle switch in the top-right corner.

+Manifest json has list of websites this extension can be used on.
+You can edit this to give access to other websites.

 3. **Load unpacked:** Click the "Load unpacked" button and select the extension folder within this repository.